• Level of education

 • Study of interactions with packaging and associated tests

-Study of emulsions, definitions, characteristics and formulation
+Study of emulsions, definitions, characteristics, and formulation

-Formulation of water-in-oil, oil-in-water and gel-cream emulsions
+Formulation of water-in-oil, oil-in-water, and cream gel emulsions

-Study of ingredients, chemical nature, physical behavior and formulation
+Study of ingredients, chemical nature, physical behavior, and formulation

-Study of formulation equipment
+Study of formulation materials

-Set up sensory, physicochemical and stability tests.
+Implementation of sensory, physicochemical, and stability tests.

 Critical analysis of the results obtained.